arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 }
 </style>

-No greeting, no nothing, quick, follow me to IDA where you will find one of the smallest heap challenges you will ever find, found in the **Cyberapocalypse 2023** CTF's challenge [**Math Door**](https://github.com/arget13/arget13.github.io/raw/master/files/math_door.tar.xz).
+No greeting, no nothing, quick, follow me to IDA where you will find one of the smallest heap challenges you'll ever see, present in the **Cyberapocalypse 2023** CTF, [**Math Door**](https://github.com/arget13/arget13.github.io/raw/master/files/math_door.tar.xz).
 ```c
 int main()
 {